NewViewNewBeginning/project-01-CI/README.md

 ## Website owner business goals

 The main reason to create this website is to keep all informations about Juventus team history, players and news in same place.
+For all fans of Juventus team and football itself.

 ## User goals